-As presented in the accompanying financial statements, the Company has sustained recurring losses and negative cash flows from operations.
-These factors raise substantial doubt about the Company's ability to continue as a going concern within twelve months after the date that the financial statements for the year ended December 31, 2021 are issued.
+As presented in the accompanying financial statements, the Company has sustained recurring losses and negative cash flows from operations, and as of December 31, 2020, total liabilities exceed total assets by approximately \$1,380,000.
+These factors raise substantial doubt about the Company's ability to continue as a going concern within twelve months after the date that the financial statements for the year ended December 31, 2020, are issued.
 However, management is working to address its cash flow challenges, including outside financing, alternative supply chain resources, and in-house assembly lines.

-The growing movement for green energy, has sparked increasing demand for lithium-ion batteries, which is the most prolific battery technology in use today.
-The Company's sales in 2021 increased nearly threefold compared to 2020 and product demand continues to rise.
-During 2021, the Company received additional financing totaling approximately \$5 million through equity purchases, convertible notes, and long-term debt.
-An initial public offering ("IPO") is planned for first quarter of 2022.
-The funding will be used, in part, to build in-house assembly lines to improve the cash-flow cycle, side stepping the four-month turn around that the Company currently experiences from suppliers in China.
-A distribution/assembly warehouse has been secured in Indiana to better service customers throughout the U.S. beginning in the first quarter of 2022.
-Additionally, management has secured a secondary source for lithium-ion phosphate cells used in its batteries that is based in Denmark, should supply issues with China arise.
+The growing movement for green energy, has sparked increasing demand for the lithium-ion battery, which is the most prolific technology in use today.
+The Company's sales in 2021 have more than doubled over 2020 and product demand continues to rise.
+During 2021, the Company received additional financing of close to \$4 million through equity purchases and convertible notes and has secured financing commitments of \$1.1 million expected to be received prior to year-end.
+An initial public offering ("IPO") is planned for early 2022.
+The funding will be used, in part, to build in-house assembly lines to improve the cash-flow cycle, side stepping the three-month turn around that the Company currently experiences from suppliers in China.
+A distribution/assembly warehouse has been secured in Indiana for 2022 to better service customers throughout the U.S. Additionally, management has secured a secondary source, based in Denmark, for lithium-ion phosphate cells used in its batteries, should supply issues with China arise.
 Management believes that these factors will contribute to achieving profitability.
 However, there can be no assurance that the Company will be successful in achieving its objectives, including addressing its cash flow challenges.